suretrust/movie-app/README.md

 # 🎬 Simple Movies App

 A React + TypeScript movie search and favorites application.
 This app demonstrates debounced search, global state management with Context + Reducer, protected routing, and component-level performance optimization.
+Since the application was built using a mock API, all movies are titled `Movie Title ${index}`, searching for this would make it easy to find a movie.

 ---